Sex show

-A sex show is a form of live performance that features one or more performers engaging in some form of sexual activity on stage for the entertainment or sexual gratification of spectators.
+A sex show is a form of live performance that features one or more performers engaging in some form of sexual activity, typically on stage, for the entertainment or sexual gratification of spectators.
 Performers are paid either by the spectators or by the organisers of the show.
+In the 21st century interactive and live-format online sex shows have become increasingly popular, often performed by webcam models.

 Content

+The range of sex shows is wide.
+At one end of the spectrum, they may contain little more than artistic nude dancing.
+At the other, they can involve the performance of explicit sexual activity for an audience.
+They may be private shows for a single individual or performed in front of an audience of fifty or more.
+In some cases there can be physical contact between members of the audience and the performer or performers.

-A performance can include actual or simulated autoerotic acts and/or sexual activity with another performer.
+The sexual activity can include actual or simulated autoerotic acts and/or sex acts with another performer.
 The performance can be in a theater style, or it can be in a peep show style.
-An increasingly popular form of sex show is a webcam performance in which the viewer is able to view and interact with webcam models in real time.

-Sex shows are distinguished from entertainment such as striptease, pole dancing and lap dance, which do not involve sexual activity other than undressing and dancing nude or semi-nude.
-Sexual activity at sex shows is also distinguished from regular prostitution in that the performers usually engage in sex acts only with other performers and not with spectators or paying customers.
 Sex shows can overlap with other sectors of the sex industry.
 For example, a strip club may also offer live sex performances, and a prostitute may offer to perform sex acts with another prostitute for the gratification of a patron.